wragge/trove-data-guide/other-digitised-resources/how-to/get-ocr-layout-data.md

 One thing you might want to do is to crop text blocks or illustrations from the page image using the OCR coordinates.
 This is certainly possible, but it's not always straightforward.
 The problem is that the coordinates in the OCR data can sometimes refer to images at a higher resolution than those you can access through the web interface.
 If you try and use the coordinates with a lower resolution image you'll end up cropping out the wrong areas.
 The solution is to find the resolution of the image used in creating the coordinates and compare it to the one you've downloaded.
 Dividing the width of the low res image by the width of the high-res image will give you a ratio that you can apply to the coordinates to transform them for use with the downloaded image.

-The original page resolutions are included in the metadata embedded in the digital journal viewer.
+The original page resolutions are usually included in the metadata embedded in the digital journal viewer.

 For example, if you download the page with the identifier [nla.obj-375667954](http://nla.gov.au/nla.obj-375667954/image) from *The Home* using the url hacking technique, you'll end up with an image that is 3804 pixels wide and 5000 pixels high.
 But if you find the page's details in the viewer's embedded metadata, you'll see the `technicalmetadata` field lists the width as 5068 pixels and the height as 6663 pixels.